kr-raghav123/IT-day/README.md

  SCSS

- ## SDG solving:
+ ## Problem Solved:
+ 1. Social Impact
- 1. Life on land
+ 2. Life on land
- 2. Good Health & Wellbeing
+ 3. Good Health & Wellbeing

 ## How to run the code: